 - Changes to eating, and sleeping patterns

-Swift Legal Assistance for Victims of Nursing Home Sexual Abuse
+Helping Victims of Nursing Home Abuse Seek Justice

-Depending on the severity of the crime and the degree of negligence involved in your loved one’s abuse, the at-fault party could owe significant compensation in the form of:
+Depending on the degree of negligence involved in your loved one’s abuse, the at-fault party could owe significant compensation in the form of:

 - Long-term mental and emotional therapy